jhuston357/claude-browser-server/README.md

    }
    ```

    **Note about authentication**: Claude.ai uses email verification or third-party login (like Google) rather than passwords.
+There are two authentication methods available:

+   - `verification_code`: You'll be prompted to enter the verification code in the terminal.
+This is ideal for SSH connections or headless servers.
-With `auth_method` set to `manual`, you'll need to complete the authentication process in the browser window when the server starts.
-It's recommended to set `headless` to `false` so you can see the browser window.
+   - `manual`: You'll need to complete the authentication process in the browser window.
+For this method, it's recommended to set `headless` to `false` so you can see the browser window.

 ## Connecting to OpenHands